Keyboardly-App/keyboardly-dev/doc/Addon.md

     }
 ```

 6. Give some logic as needed like back navigation.
+Please see [Code Architecture](#code-architecture) about code style and architecture.

 ```kotlin
 binding.apply {